stburke-cmu/burke-samantha-portfolio/final_project_partII.md

       * Join Nuclear Matters to help raise awareness

 ## To Do
-  l.
-Sources
+  1. Sources
       *  Document/display appropriate sources
   l.
 Embed graphics
       * Right now, they are just screenshots.
   1. Polish visualizations